Man on computer

 The information provided is basic signposting and not for clinical mental health referrals.

-If you are a mental health professional and want to make a referral to the Healthy Minds NHS service please visit the specific Herefordshire professional referral or Worcestershire professional referral website pages.
+If you are a mental health professional and wish to make a referral to NHS Herefordshire and Worcestershire Talking Therapies service please visit the professionals referral area.

 What to say & how to listen